desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-with-bluehost-web-hosting.md

 Then, you’ll choose which hosting package you want.
 Normal, shared hosting is priced at 12, 24 and 36-month terms.
 To help save you money in the long run choose the 36 month term as it gives you the best introductory rate of $3.95/month.
 However pick whichever package suits your current requirements because at the end of the day they are great value for money.

 When the need does arise to upgrade your hosting, Bluehost provide seamless upgrades to VPS or dedicated server hosting accounts from within your control panel.
-This is another advantage for choosing to [host your WordPress website with Bluehost](https://desiredpersona.com/bluehost/){:target="_blank"}.
+This is another advantage for choosing to [host your WordPress website with Bluehost](https://desiredpersona.com/bluehost/){: rel="nofollow" target="_blank"}.

 There are a few other offers provided at sign up, which you can include at your discretion.
 One I would always recommend is “Site Backup Pro”, a paid service that automatically makes a daily backup copy of your website.
 This protects you from data loss.
 It really is just for peace of mind but shit happens!